PiwikPRO/actions/README.md

 If you'd like to push some content that should be generated based on your repository, you can prepare a build artifact before tech docs workflow and pass it as argument to tech docs workflow.
-This artifact will be available as `source` in `.techdocs-artifact` directory.
+You can refer to this artifact in `source` through `.techdocs-artifact` directory.

 Example:
 ```yaml